Traces of Time in Love

-Traces of Time in Love (年輪說 (Nián lún shuō)) is the tenth Mandarin studio album by Taiwanese Mandopop artist Rainie Yang.
-It was released on 30 September 2016 through EMI, her second album on the sublabel of Universal Music Taiwan.
+Traces of Time in Love (年輪說 (Nián lún shuō)) is the tenth Mandarin studio album by Taiwanese recording artist Rainie Yang.
+It was released on September 30, 2016, through EMI, her second album on the sublabel of Universal Music Taiwan.

+Accolades

 The album was nominated for three awards at the 28th Golden Melody Awards, including Song of the Year, Best Lyricist and Best Single Producer, for the title track "Traces of Time in Love".